Ruturajn/Dotfiles/README.md

 # Dotfiles
 My Config Files for starship, qtile, rofi, fish, etc. In the ```Arch-Setup-Scripts``` directory, I have two bash scripts one for installing this setup and the other for a base Arch-Linux Install.
-To use the config, you will need to make 2 important changes, and one optional change:
+To use the config, you will need to make 2 important changes:
 - Editing line `10` and `12` in the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/bright_control) script to add your sudo password.
 - Editing line `6` in the [autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script to add the path to your wallpaper.